 One space or two?
 Spoiler alert: It’s one

-Just because you’ve always done someone one particular way, doesn’t mean you should continue to do it that way.
+Just because you’ve always done something one particular way, doesn’t mean you should continue to do it that way.
 Especially when everyone is telling you it’s now the wrong way.

 In several of my training programs, there is a module about keeping your skills up-to-date, and it always sparks an interesting conversation.
 The thing that usually prompts the most fervent debate is the issue of whether to use one period or two at the end of a sentence.